 Jacqueline DeGroot, a writer in Sunset Beach and one of Pope’s closest friends, has collaborated on several books with him.
 One of the most interesting things about Pope’s work is that it continues to evolve, she says.

-“I’m into producing books, even if nobody reads them,” he says.
+“I’m into producing books, even if nobody reads them,” he said.
 “I have found what I love to do.
 I could never fully retire.
 I’ve been extraordinarily lucky.
 I was lucky in meeting Helen.
 When you look back in a long life, you think about the turns in the road, all the little things that could have happened and by chance — it’s all luck.
 That, and I’ve never been afraid to try something.”

 Visit millerpope.com to learn more about Miller Pope’s books and illustrations and view a gallery of his work.